GertPauwels/daos-step-by-step/part2_modify_daos_server_yml_to_use_SCM_and_NVMe.md

 The value for **scm_mount** defines where the Intel&reg; Optane&trade; Persistent Memory will be mounted.

 The value for **scm_list** is a list of linux devices.
 The output of **daos_server storage scan** shows this system has two Intel&reg; Optane&trade; Persistent Memory devices /dev/pmem0 and /dev/pmem1.
 Only one device will be configured here.
 For performance reasons it is recommended to configure a DAOS server instance with devices all connected to the same CPU.
 The **daos_server.yml** config file above has only one server definition part.
 The key **first_core** has value *0* indication this server definition part is configuring CPU0.
-In the output of **daos_server storage scan** it is shown that */dev/pmem0* is conected to CPU0.
+In the output of **daos_server storage scan** it is shown that */dev/pmem0* is connected to CPU0.

 ### NMVe storage is added by the following part: